dlang-tour/core/public/content/en/basics.md

 # Storage classes

-D is a statically typed language so once a variable has been declared its type can't be changed from that point onwards.
-This allows the compiler to prevent bugs early and enforce limitations at compile time.
+D is a statically typed language: once a variable has been declared, its type can't be changed from that point onwards.
+This allows the compiler to prevent bugs early and enforce restrictions at compile time.
+Good type-safety gives you the support you need to make large programs safer and more maintainable.

-In addition to a static type system D provides storage classes that enforce additional constraints on certain objects.
+In addition to a static type system, D provides storage classes that enforce additional constraints on certain objects.
 For example an `immutable` object can just